Company Formation and Management

 - SIF (Specialised Investment Funds).

-All the above-mentioned investment funds are not taxed on their income nor on capital gains obtained in Luxembourg.
+All the investment as mentioned above, funds are not taxed on their income nor on capital gains obtained in Luxembourg.
 A stamp duty on the share issues or transfers is not required.

 Luxembourg has a large number of double tax treaties concluded by the Grand Duchy with many countries worldwide.

-Shelf companies are available for those who want to start doing business without having to wait for the normal length of the incorporation process.
+Shelf companies are available for those who want to start doing business without having to wait for the standard length of the incorporation process.

 Switzerland is strategically located in the heart of Europe, from a trading perspective, with the neighbouring countries of the European Union.
 Switzerland ranks as an international financial centre with an excellent reputation.

 This confederation is made up of 26 autonomous cantons.
-Thanks to a flexible fiscal policy based on discretion (confidentiality and anonymity: two strong points of this jurisdiction), as well as its’ wealthy economy, Switzerland allows entrepreneurs to enjoy a number of advantages in order to optimise company’s profits.
+Thanks to a flexible fiscal policy based on discretion (confidentiality and anonymity: two strong points of this jurisdiction), as well as its’ wealthy economy, Switzerland allows entrepreneurs to enjoy several advantages to optimise company’s profits.

 - Although Switzerland is not considered a tax haven by the OECD, those who set up their company here can carry out their business enjoying a professional image and excellent reputation at a global level;